 We've seen what happens when sales organisations get this right.

 One global tech leader shifted their sellers from leading with product to leading with the customer's challenges, objectives, and value.
 The result wasn't marginal.
-Before, sellers were quoting 300-400 times before winning a single opportunity.
-Throwing as much mud at the wall as they could and hoping for something to stick.
+Before, sellers were quoting 300 to 400 times before winning a single opportunity, throwing as much at the wall as they could and hoping something would stick.
 After, the organisation went on to drive 14 quarters of consecutive double-digit growth.
 Over 3,500 sellers and managers were pivoted from feature-selling to outcome-centric selling in 28 weeks.

 At another leading technology company, a services-led transformation using this approach took a programme from £15M under contract to £3.8 billion in net new revenue.